Fletcher Christian: Death

 Christian was survived by Maimiti and his son, Thursday October Christian (born 1790).
 Besides Thursday October, Fletcher Christian also had a younger son named Charles Christian (born 1792) and a daughter Mary Ann Christian (born 1793).
-Thursday and Charles are the ancestors of almost everybody with the surname Christian on Pitcairn and Norfolk Islands, as well as the many descendants who have moved to Australia, New Zealand and the United States.
+Through Thursday and Charles, Fletcher is the ancestor of almost everybody with the surname Christian on Pitcairn and Norfolk Islands, as well as the many descendants who have moved to Australia, New Zealand and the United States.

 Rumours have persisted for more than two hundred years that Christian's murder was faked, that he had left the island and that he made his way back to England.
 Many scholars believe that the rumours of Christian returning to England helped to inspire Samuel Taylor Coleridge's The Rime of the Ancient Mariner.

 There is no portrait or drawing extant of Fletcher Christian that was drawn from life.
 Bligh described Christian as "5 ft.
-9 in. high [175 cm]. blackish or very dark complexion.
+9 in. high [175 cm] - Dark swarthy complexion.
 Hair – Blackish or very dark brown.
 Make – Strong.
 A star tatowed [sic] on his left breast, and tatowed [sic] on the backside.
 His knees stand a little out and he may be called a little bow legged.
 He is subject to violent perspiration, particularly in his hand, so that he soils anything he handles".